Asian Quinoa Salad

 This Asian Quinoa Salad has lots of vegetables and quinoa is a low-glycemic seed that’s loaded with fiber, so check the nutritional information to see what you think about the net carbs in this salad.
 Quinoa is restricted to Phase 2 or 3 for the original South Beach Diet.

 Find More Recipes Like This One:

 Use the Salad Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, or on Instagram to see all the good recipes I’m sharing there.